SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/lsgkm/README.md

     -p 	    prediction file name (prediction score file, output file of gkmpredict for positive and negative file)
 ```

-This will output `output/ABF2_result.txt` all the performance matrics such as accuracy, MCC-values, AUROC, etc.
+This command will output the performance metrics, including accuracy, MCC-values, AUROC, etc., in the `output/ABF2_result.txt` file.

 ### 2.4 Generating weight files for deltaSVM